ifmeorg/ifme/README.md

 ### Style Guide

+* We use **2 space** tabbing!
+Please stick with that, and if you see any files that aren't, please update them!
-* Make sure you run the test suite locally before you commit, don't rely on the Travis CI to do that for you
+* Make sure you run the test suite locally before you commit, don't rely on the Travis CI to do that for you.
-* Make sure commit messages are clear and concise are tagged with the issue number e.g. "[#99] Fixes some sample issue"
+* Make sure commit messages are clear and concise are tagged with the issue number e.g. "[#99] Fixes some sample issue".
-* Make sure pull requests reference the corresponding issue
+* Make sure pull requests reference the corresponding issue.
-* Make sure any issues or pull requests that are UI/UX focused have appropriate screenshots
+* Make sure any issues or pull requests that are UI/UX focused have appropriate screenshots.
-* As a pull request reviewer, if you think the PR is good to go (including passing tests) make sure to comment with LGTM (you can either merge it yourself or ask the PR creator to do it themselves)
+* As a pull request (PR) reviewer, if you think the PR is good to go (including passing tests) make sure to comment with LGTM (looks good to me).
+You can either merge it yourself or tell the PR creator to do it themselves.

 ### Contributor Blurb